Occupational Therapy BSc (Hons)

 Full-time students applying to start in September should apply directly to the university.
 Read our application pages to find out your next steps to apply.How to apply

 For further support for international applicants applying for an undergraduate degree view our International hub.

-You can also download our International Guide which contains lots of useful information about our courses, accommodation, tips for travel and guidance on how to apply.
+You can also download our International guide which contains lots of useful information about our courses, accommodation and tips for travel.

 By accepting your offer of a place and enrolling with us, a Student Contract will be formed between you and the university.
 A copy of the 2021/22 Contract can be found here.
 The Contract details your rights and the obligations you will be bound by during your time as a student and contains the obligations that the university will owe to you.
 You should read the Contract before you accept an offer of a place and before you enrol at the university.